Joseph Funk

+Biography

 Funk was born April 6, 1778 (though his gravestone states March 9, 1777), in Bucks County, Pennsylvania, the son of Henry and Barbara (Showalter) Funk, and a grandson of Bishop Heinrich Funck, a German Palatine settler of Bernese Swiss descent.
 Bishop Funck came to America in 1719, and was the first Mennonite bishop in America.
 As a boy, Joseph moved with his parents to Rockingham County, Virginia, and spent the rest of his life there.

 In 1804, Funk married Elizabeth Rhodes, and they had five children.
 After her death, he married Rachel Britton, and they raised nine children.

 He was a member of the Mennonite Church.
 In 1847, he established the first Mennonite printing house in the United States, at Mountain Valley, Virginia (renamed Singers Glen in 1860).
 Funk and his sons were active in organizing and teaching many singing schools in Virginia.

 Funk died December 24, 1862, and is buried in the cemetery at Singers Glen.

 Funk compiled and published seven books and periodicals: